PaulUpson/serilog-enrichers-correlation-id/README.md

 }
 ```

-You need to register the `IHttpContextAccessor` singleton so that the enricher has access to the requests `HttpContext` so that it can attach the correlation ID to the request/response.
+You need to register the `IHttpContextAccessor` singleton so that the enricher has access to the requests `HttpContext`.